 With a population of over 300,000, it is a vibrant, sociable city.
 Rich with culture, Utrecht offers museums, festivals, Cultural Sundays, the City-theatre and concert hall.
 The long history of this 2000-year old city is evident in its ancient churches, the Dom tower, and the old inner-city of small streets, canals and cellars.

 University College Utrecht (UCU) is a small, highly selective international honors college of roughly 700 students within the larger Utrecht University.
 A campus culture of academic excellence and intellectual independence prevails.
 Students are directly enrolled and participate in all campus social and cultural activities.
 They are encouraged to engage with the local community through social activism and volunteering.
-60% of students are Dutch, the remaining student body is truly international.
+Dutch students account for 60% of the campus population; the remaining student body is truly international.
 Courses are offered for undergraduates at all levels in the humanities, social sciences, pure and applied sciences.

 One of the defining features of UCU is its small size, with classes of no more than 25 students and a total student body of about 700.
 This size has a distinctive impact on the educational atmosphere: students and instructors are involved in an open and informal intellectual exchange.